arjunk220401/MongoDB-Dashboard-045012/README.md

 6. Identify and address the shift in movie-going preferences: The "Year Wise Trend in Top Movies" chart indicates a potential shift in audience preferences, with certain genres (e.g., Adventure/Comedy/Drama) gaining popularity over time.
 Adapting your project to align with these evolving preferences could improve its chances of success.

-7.Study the Golden Age success factors: The candlestick chart reveals that movies from the 1960s-1970s achieved peak ratings (8.6-9.2), suggesting the importance of studying this era's filmmaking approaches and potentially adapting successful elements to modern productions.
+7. Study the Golden Age success factors: The candlestick chart reveals that movies from the 1960s-1970s achieved peak ratings (8.6-9.2), suggesting the importance of studying this era's filmmaking approaches and potentially adapting successful elements to modern productions.

 8. Balance risk and consistency: The lower volatility but slightly lower ratings in recent decades (8.0-8.2) indicate a more conservative approach to filmmaking.
 Consider finding a sweet spot between creative risk-taking and maintaining consistent quality.